GAN-based Vertical Federated Learning for Label Protection in Binary Classification: Heuristic Justification for Improved Gradients Mixing

-where the normalization operation is $f_{Norm}(X)=\frac{X}{\left||X\right||_2}$ which does not change the order of gradients.
-This heuristic analysis suggests that the gradients from the GAN component and the penalty component tends to have opposite direction.
-Equation (\ref{grad-final}) demonstrates GAN loss gradient and penalty loss gradient help the total gradient to mix better by mutual perturbation.
+where the normalization operation preserves the order of gradients.
+By equation \ref{grad-final-1}, our heuristic analysis suggests that the gradients from the GAN component and the CE component tend to have opposite directions, resulting in the mutual perturbation of the gradients of both the GAN loss and the CE loss, leading to a better blending of the overall gradient.